Confessions from My First Hunt: A Female View of Hunting and Taking the Shot

 So, you would think that hunting would NOT be part of my lexicon or experiences.
 Here's the thing, though: I grew up with a father, uncles, sons, and other family who hunted.
 Every year, the men would wait for deer season with bated breath.
 And now, my husband does too.
 Elk, deer, antelope, it doesn't matter.
 And I appreciate this, because our belief is to hunt for meat for the family to eat.
 It's not for sport, or meanness, or cruelty.
 It's always been to feed the family.

 Here in Nevada, the competition for hunting tags has become unbelievable.
 If you get one tag, you are heroically congratulated.
 If you don't, well, that's the way it rolls.
 It didn't used to be this way.
 It used to be that it was very easy to get more than one tag for one or more animals.

 This last year, after three consecutive years of not drawing a tag, Mr. V. asked me to take the Hunter Safety Course and put in for tags.
 As a new hunter, I was fairly guaranteed to draw out.
 So, I took the course.
 He put in for me on the computer with the Nevada Department of Wildlife.
 As luck would have it, I was the only one of us who drew a tag.
 He was happy.
 I tried to block it out til the last minute.

 Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a small commission at no extra cost to you.
-Thank you SO much for helping support Healing Harvest Homestead---Heidi
+If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 Confessions from My First Hunt